-Corporate and administrative expenses (before depreciation, amortization and loss (gain) on disposal of assets) increased \$3.9 million, or 24%, to \$19.8 million for 2013 compared to 2012.
-The increase was due primarily to increases in compensation expense of \$2.2 million and non-compensation expense of \$1.7 million.
-Compensation expense increased primarily due to an increase in stock-based compensation expense and severance expense resulting from the resignation of a former employee in 2013.
-Compensation also increased due to routine increases in salaries and increases in bonuses and incentive compensation.
-We recorded non-cash stock-based compensation expense during 2013 and 2012 of \$2.0 million and \$0.9 million, respectively.
-Non-compensation expense increased primarily due to the incurrence of transaction expenses of approximately \$1.0 million in 2013 related to completed and then pending acquisitions.
+Corporate and administrative expenses (before depreciation, amortization and loss on disposal of assets) increased \$9.4 million, or 47%, to \$29.2 million for 2014 compared to 2013.
+The increase was due primarily to increases in compensation expense of \$3.4 million and non-compensation expense of \$6.0 million.
+Compensation expense increased primarily due to increases in non-cash stock-based compensation, incentive compensation and routine increases in salary expense.
+Non-compensation expense increased primarily due to increases of \$5.3 million in legal and other professional fees associated with our acquisitions.